Crews start cleaning up oil spill off China's Qingdao port

 Bitumen mix, a blend of heavy crude oil and residue, is used by China’s independent refiners as an alternative refining feedstock as it often incurs a lower import tax than crude oil.
 It is also used for road surfacing and roofing.

-The Shandong official said samples of the oil have been sent to a laboratory as it tried to assess the type of oil.
+The Shandong official said samples of the oil have been sent to a laboratory for assessment.

 “The first thing to focus (on) is stop the leaking...if this is normal crude oil it will float and there are relatively effective measures to contain its spread and recover the spilled materials,” said Ma Jun, director of the Institute of Public & Environmental Affairs.